gregalton/TrailingTwos/README.md

 # TrailingTwos
-  A recent live coding challenge
+  A recent live coding challenge.
 Given an array, search for 2s and move to the end of the array

     let givenArray = [3,2,2,4,5]